jaredpalmer/react-fns/README.md

 All HoC's will pass through any and all additional props through to the inner component in addition to the props that they inject.

-_There a lot more to do.
+_There's a lot more to do.
 The goal is to standardize almost everything on MDN._

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->